 Multiple studies have shown that people who hire a personal injury attorney recover more money than people who are not represented by lawyers even after attorney fees are deducted, making car accident lawyer costs worth it.
 In fact a 2004 Insurance Research Council study showed that injured victims recovered about 3 ½ times more when a lawyer represented them.

 Edith Pearce, the founder of The Pearce Law Firm spent years working for an auto insurance company defending accidents.
 She eventually decided her heart was not in it, and she wanted to represent injured victims.
-She has the inside knowledge of how the insurance companies work and how to get the maximum settlement for your car accident case.
+She has the inside knowledge of how the insurance companies work and how to get the maximum settlement for a car accident case.
 She can argue why your injuries should be taken seriously by the insurance company.
 Give us a call for a free consultation.
 We can go over all your automobile insurance policy questions and help you.
 Call now, there is no obligation.

 “Working with Edith was a pleasure and would recommend her services to anyone.
 She was my advocate throughout this lengthy process.
 I felt heard and supported during the stressful situation.
 She is a great negotiator and secured a fair settlement.”